-- Upon a written and substantiated request to that effect, students with disabilities or chronic illnesses may be eligible for adjustments in teaching and examinations.
-These adjustments are coordinated to the situations of the students as much as possible, but they may not alter the quality or level of difficulty of a course or the study programme.
-Facilities to be provided may include modifications to the form or duration of examinations and/or practical exercises to suit individual situations or the provision of practical aids. - 2.
-Requests as mentioned in Section 1 must be accompanied by a recent statement from a physician or psychologist or, in cases involving dyslexia, from a testing office registered with BIG, NIP or NVO.
+Article 25 - Adjustments to the benefit of students with disabilities or chronic illnesses the students as much as possible, but they may not alter the quality or level of difficulty of a course or the study programme.
+Facilities to be provided may include modifications to the form or duration of examinations and/or practical exercises to suit individual situations or the provision of practical aids.

+1. Upon a written and substantiated request (see section 2), students with disabilities or chronic illnesses may be eligible for adjustments in teaching and examinations.
+These adjustments are coordinated to the situations of

+- Requests as mentioned in Section 1 must be accompanied by a recent statement from a physician or psychologist or, in cases involving dyslexia, from a testing office registered with BIG, NIP or NVO.
 If possible, this statement should include an estimate of the extent to which the condition is impeding the student's academic progress. - 3.
-Decisions concerning requests for adjustments relating to educational facilities are taken by the Dean or by the Director of Studies on the Dean's behalf.
-Decisions concerning adjustments relating to examinations are taken by the Board of Examiners. - 4.
-Adjustments to examinations can involve the following or other matters: - form (e.g. replacing a written test with an oral test or vice versa, testing the required material in the form of interim examinations or granting exemptions to the attendance requirement); - timing (e.g. additional time for an examination, wider staggering of examinations across the examination period, granting exemptions to admission requirements or extending the period within which a component must be completed); - aids permitted during testing (e.g. English-Dutch dictionaries for students with dyslexia); - location (taking the examination in a separate, low-stimulus space).
+Decisions concerning requests for adjustments relating to educational facilities are made by the Dean or by the Director of Studies on the Dean's behalf.
+Decisions concerning adjustments relating to examinations are made by the Board of Examiners. - 4.
+Adjustments to examinations can involve the following or other matters: - form (e.g. replacing a written test with an oral test or vice versa, testing the required material in the form of component examinations or granting exemptions to the attendance requirement); - timing (e.g. additional time for an examination, wider staggering of examinations across the examination period, granting exemptions to admission requirements or extending the period within which a component must be completed); - aids permitted during testing (e.g. English-Dutch dictionaries for students with dyslexia); - 5.
+Adjustments in educational facilities could include: - providing modified furniture in teaching and examination spaces; - providing special equipment (e.g. magnification or Braille equipment for students with visual impairments and blindness or loop systems and individual equipment for students with hearing impairments and deafness); - providing more accessible course material; - providing special computer facilities (e.g. speech-recognition or speech-synthesising software); - providing a rest area. - location (taking the examination in a separate, low-stimulus space).